 Amazon Echo Buds: battery life and design

-Amazon has taken a more standard true wireless 'puck' design approach over Apple's 'Stem' construction.
+Amazon has taken a more standard true wireless 'puck' design approach over Apple's 'stem' construction – ie, there are no cool sticky-out bits.
 That makes them a lot more discrete while wearing them, as they barely extend past your ear.
 They do insert further into your ear, which some people don't like, but which provides better sound isolation and hence gets more out of the audio quality of the buds' drivers.

 You'll get up to five hours of music playback on a full charge, and the included charging case holds up to three additional charges.
 That means you'll get a maximum of 20 hours of music playback by my maths.